MRSIMM0/rekrutacja-astek/README.md

 First you have to either clone this project via `git clone` or download zip file and extract it in desired folder.

 #### Backend
-  * Tests - to run tests you have to navigate into backend folder next  use `mvn test`
+  * Tests - to run tests you have to navigate into backend folder next  use `mvn clean test`

   * Build - to build project you have to navigate into backend folder, next use `mvn package` to build project.
 Jar file will be located in `/backend/src/target`

-  * Run - to run backend you have to navigate into backend folder next to  use <br> ` mvn compile exec:java -Dexec.mainClass="src.main.java.src.Server"`
+  * Run - to run backend you have to navigate into backend folder next to  use <br> ` mvn clean compile exec:java -Dexec.mainClass="src.main.java.src.Server"`

 #### Frontend
-To run frontend navigate to frontend folder and execute `npm i` then run `npm run`
+To run frontend navigate to frontend folder and execute `npm i` to insatll all required dependencies then run `npm run`